How to

 Here you can setup a video

 quality by using Game Bar Standard or High quality or your own quality.
-On
+On a

-frame rate (30 or 60).
+1080) and the frame rate (30 or 60).

 How